 Keywords

 Group 1 Group 2 Group 3

 Airway Diseases Acute lung injury and critical care Applied health service research

 Interstitial Lung Diseases Asthma and allergy Cell and Molecular Biology

-Paediatric Respiratory Diseases CF and non-CF bronchiectasis Endoscopy and Interventional
+Paediatric Respiratory Diseases CF and non-CF bronchiectasis Endoscopy and Interventional Pulmonology

-Pulmonology

 Pulmonary Vascular Diseases COPD and smoking Epidemiology

-Respiratory Critical Care Epidemiology, occupational and General respiratory patient care
+Respiratory Critical Care Epidemiology, occupational and environmental lung disease General respiratory patient care

-environmental lung disease

 Respiratory Infections E-health and m-health Imaging

 Sleep and Breathing disorders Genetics Physiology

 Thoracic Oncology Interstitial and orphan lung disease Public Health

 Lung biology and experimental Pulmonary function testing

-Thoracic Oncology studies
+studies

 Lung cancer Respiratory Intensive Care

 Lung imaging Surgery

 Lung structure and function Transplantation

 Mechanisms of lung disease

 Paediatric pulmonology

 Physiotherapy

 Pulmonary pharmacology and

-thera Pulm Pulm therapeutics
+therapeutics

 Pulmonary vascular disease

 Pulmonary rehabilitation

 Respiratory clinical practice

 Respiratory infections and

 tuberculosis

 Sleep medicine

-4.7 Ethics, compliance and integrity

-- a.
-ERS strongly suggests that applicants and their host institution start all necessary requests for ethical permission/any permission required by the regulatory body/bodies (license to practice, local ethic committees) before the start of the fellowship.
-The host and the applicant should target to receive formal permission for the start date of the fellowship.
-Failure to do this has severely impacted on recent funding projects and ERS will not accept any delay to the project caused by this matter. - b.
-Applicants will have to provide detailed information regarding their ethical permission application and any ethical considerations for their research proposal.

-4.8 Use of animals in research
+- 4.9 Ethics, compliance and integrity - a.
+ERS strongly recommends that applicants and their host institution start all necessary requests for ethical approvals and any other permissions required by relevant regulatory bodies (e.g. license to practice, local ethics committees) well in advance of the fellowship start date.
+The host and the applicant should aim to have all formal approvals in place by the start of the fellowship.
+ERS will not accept any delay to the project caused by missing ethical or regulatory approvals and maintains the right to revoke the fellowship in such cases. - b.
+Applicants will have to provide detailed information regarding their ethical permission application and any ethical considerations for their research proposal. - 4.10 Use of animals in research - a.

-- a.
 ERS promotes research with the use of alternatives and supports 3Rs guiding principles for ethical use of animal testing (replacement, reduction and refinement). - b.
 Applicants should integrate a 3Rs strategy and a plan, and demonstrate the use of replacement, reduction and refinement techniques in their research proposal involving animals, where applicable.